Muzaffar-Ahmad10/Asian-Resturent/README.md

  * In the Gallery section the images were not fixed correctly then I watched again love running project (Gallery section) and after that it was fixed by me correctly.
  * I was not abel to fix social media links, The Love running project help me to fix social media links,

+ ## Unfixed bugs

+ * I got some errors and warnings in html files due to that I am unable show Lighthouse result, even my website is completely showing good results.
  *